secretnodes/secretnodes.org/docs/tutorials/sn-tips-troubleshooting.md

-# Tips and Troubleshooting forSecret Nodes
+# Tips and Troubleshooting for Secret Nodes

 This is a resource for known issues with configuring Secret Nodes, gathered from our community.